o3de/o3de.org/content/docs/userguide/script-canvas-bookmarks.md

+description: ' Use the &ALYlong; &script-canvas; editor to add bookmarks to your script. '
+slug: script-canvas-bookmarks
+title: Adding Bookmarks for &script-canvas;
+---
 # Adding Bookmarks for Script Canvas<a name="script-canvas-bookmarks"></a>

 A bookmark is a shortcut that you can add to a specific location on your Script Canvas graph\.
 You can then use keyboard shortcuts to move quickly to that location\.
 For example, you may have a complex script for a massive character controller that includes sections for movement, camera, and each attack\.
 You can add a bookmark to each section and then press the keyboard shortcut to move the graph view to the specified section\.

-![\[Simple Script Canvas script with bookmarks added to various nodes.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/scripting/script-canvas/script-canvas-bookmarks-example.png)
+![\[Simple Script Canvas script with bookmarks added to various nodes.\]](/images/scripting/script-canvas/script-canvas-bookmarks-example.png)

 **To add a bookmark**